conradakunga/Blog/_posts/2024-12-02-random-sampling-in-f.md

 let result = numbers |> List.randomSample requiredCount
 ```

-But it can be argued having the logic in a separate function is more maintainable given we can always change the sampling algorithm later without modifying the main body of the code.
+However, it can be argued that having the logic in a separate function is more maintainable, given that we can always change the sampling algorithm later without modifying the main body of the code.

 I tend to lean more towards clarity over brevity (and cleverness!)